We all have times when we lack confidence and do not feel good about ourselves.

 Be kind to yourself

-Professor Williams advises: "Be compassionate to yourself.
-That means being gentle to yourself at times when you feel like being self-critical.
+Being kind to yourself means being gentle to yourself at times when you feel like being self-critical.

 Learn to be assertive